DeniseBischof/workshop_three/17_threejs_workshop/script_07.md

 let icosa_2 = new THREE.Mesh(icosaGeometry_2, material_2);
 scene.add(icosa_2);
 ```
-and animate it in the animte loop"
+and animate it in the animte loop:
 ```js
 icosa_2.rotation.x += 0.008;
 icosa_2.rotation.z += 0.005;